veeso-dev/blog.veeso.dev/blog/post-63/index-en.md

 ---
-date: '2026-07-30 11:30:00 Europe/Rome'
+date: "2026-07-30 11:30:00 Europe/Rome"
 title: "Codeberg is self-sabotaging by turning against AI-assisted development"
-description: 'Codeberg updated its Terms of Service, opposing cryptocurrencies and, de facto, any real-world use of AI.
-What does this imply?'
+description: "Codeberg updated its Terms of Service, opposing cryptocurrencies and, de facto, any real-world use of AI.
+What does this imply?"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: tech-commentary
-reading_time: '6'
+reading_time: "7"
 ---

 ## What happened

 In the last week of July 2026, Codeberg made a small but impactful change to its Terms of Service (ToS):

-> You must not share projects that mostly consist of code written by "generative AI"-tools (including services such as *Claude*, *OpenAI Codex*).
+> You must not share projects that mostly consist of code written by "generative AI"-tools (including services such as _Claude_, _OpenAI Codex_).
 Such projects having an unclear copyright status (see requirements § 2 (1) 1 and § 2 (1) 3) and furthermore have little safeguards to ensure that they do not include harmful code (c.f. § 2 (1) 5).
 > […].
 We also explicitly do not tolerate: […] Content that harms the reputation of Codeberg, such as cryptocurrency related projects.

 These two changes, even if they look small, actually have a huge impact on Codeberg's user base and have already caused several users to flee from the platform.